EfthymiaKakoulidou/higher-wins/README.md

 - **Start button**

-    - After going through all the information the player can push the start to start playing.
+    - After going through all the information the player can push the 'Start Game!' to start playing.

 ![screenshot](documentation/feature03.jpg)